 The teacher also engages students in intentional conversations with well thought out response prompts about the text.
 These conversations can be external and internal.

 These authentic opportunities for students to jot their thoughts and/or talk about the book provide low risk practice at book talk beyond the text.
 Students are able to work on how they process and develop their thoughts about reading.

 When frontloading literacy instruction with Read Aloud, teachers must know the book that will be used and model proficient reader skills for their learners without their readers even knowing.
 For example, I may not be teaching students how to notice the changes a character makes over time within my read aloud, but I can think aloud my processing while I'm reading so that students will know the character changed and why.

 A variety of opportunities need to be planned for students to engage in natural conversation about text with the group, with partners and themselves.

 Every Read Aloud should have planned opportunities for the teacher to model thinking with a Think Aloud, for students to talk using Turn and Talk and for students to write about text using the Stop and Jot strategy and/or the Stop and Sketch strategy.

 Are you inspired to try something different during Read Aloud?

 Has your thinking changed about how Read Aloud is integral to literacy instruction in all grade levels?

-How can we expect students to independently use what we have not modeled, shared and guided them through in our literacy instruction?
-Isn’t Read Aloud the first step in setting students up for successful reading experiences?
+How can students be expected to independently use what we have not modeled, shared and guided them through in our literacy instruction?

 Until next time...